awsdocs/amazon-pinpoint-user-guide/doc-source/ml-models-rm-setup.md

 After you finish entering all the settings for connecting to and using the recommender model, you're ready to review the settings\.

-When you finish reviewing the settings and making sure they're correct, choose **Publish** to save them\.
-Amazon Pinpoint then checks the settings to verify that they are correct\.
-If any settings are missing or incorrect, it displays a message for each error to help you determine which settings to fix\.
+When you finish reviewing the settings, choose **Publish** to save them\.
+Amazon Pinpoint then checks the settings to verify that they're correct\.
+If any settings are missing or incorrect, it displays a message for each error to help you determine which setting to fix\.
 If you need to fix a setting, use the navigation pane to go directly to the page that contains the setting\.

 After you publish the settings, you can start using recommendations in messages\.